jklepatch/eattheblocks/dapp-30/index.md

 * Instantiate contract with Web3 - Day 1 / Frontend
 * Get accounts info from Web3 - Day 1 / Frontend
 * Read values from a smart contract, with Web3 - Day 2 / Frontend

+## Webpack & ES6

+* Use Webpack & ES6 to build a Dapp - Day 4 / Frontend

 ---